01 of 07

 The city's grand dame, the Fairmont Chateau Laurier rises elegantly above Rideau Canal, its peaked crenelated green-copper roof-line looking every bit as regal as the nearby Parliament buildings.
 A favorite address of celebrities and politicos, not to mention leisure travelers celebrating special occasions, the 429-room stunner has warmly furnished rooms in several configurations - try to score a view of Parliament Hill and the canal and park below.
 The trendy restaurants and nightlife of ByWard Market are just a couple of blocks away.

 Another downtown hotel of note is the intimate Metcalf Hotel Ottawa, part of the snazzy Indigo boutique-hotels brand.
-It has 106 sleek, hi-tech rooms, and such assets as free Wi-Fi, a great little pool and fitness center, a fun bar and casual restaurant, and a friendly and helpful staff.
+It has 106 sleek, hi-tech rooms, and such assets as free Wi-Fi, a great little pool and fitness center, a fun bar and casual restaurant, and friendly and helpful staff.
 This is one of the best values in the city.

 05 of 07